 Summary

-So there are solutions that are close, but not really the obvious simple service to provide real time, named window capture, and encode to as an RTSP stream from the local PC.
+So we are very close and we only really miss out on the real time requirement.
+We did get named window capture, and encode to as an RTSP stream from a local PC.